angelomorgado/CARLA-Sensor-Visualization/README.md

 - Put the sensors information in a JSON so the code doesn't need to be rewritten

-- GNSS, IMU, Collision, Lane Invasion, Obstacles
+- Collision, Lane Invasion, Obstacles sensors